vortex314/Vertx-ESP8266/README.md

 # vertx-esp8266

-The purpose is to have a framework for small embedded devices that have the ease of integration and development.
+For a complete view : [with UML sequence diagrams](https://vortex314.github.io/vertx-esp8266.html) The purpose is to have a framework for small embedded devices that have the ease of integration and development.

 This framework is based on the ideas that also live  in Vertx and Node.js.